A Delicious Zucchini Pickle Recipe w/ Garlic

 This time of year, folks in my neighborhood keep their car locked at all times.
 If they don’t, they may return to find the back seat loaded with a neighbor’s abundance of zucchini.
 Those plants were created to proliferate.
-So, if you find yourself with an abundance of zucchini, why not make zucchini garlic pickles?
+So, if you find yourself with an abundance of zucchini, why not make this zucchini pickle recipe with garlic?

 Posted by Sarah